willwh/hook.io/README.md

     |  |  |  | |  `--'  | |  `--'  | |  .  \    __   |  | |  `--'  |
     |__|  |__|  \______/   \______/  |__|\__\  (__)  |__|  \______/

-    a full featured i/o framework for node.js
+    a way to enable i/o for your node.js application

-# v0.7.8
+# v0.8.0pre

+## hook.io is a distributed EventEmitter built on node.js

+## "hooks" provide a very simple and light way to extend an application to seamlessly communicate with other "hook" enabled devices.

+## hook.io applications are usually built by combining together several smaller "hooks" to compose new functionality in a distributed and organized way.

+## In addition to providing this minimalistic i/o framework, hook.io also provides a rich network of hook libraries for managing all sorts of web input and output.

+### Installation

+     [sudo] npm install hook.io -g

+### Start a hook

+    hookio

+*auto-discovery will now create a hook server if this is your only running hook*

+### Connect another hook

+    hookio

+*you now have two hooks connected to each other*

+This is the most minimal hook.io application you can have.
+It does nothing.
+No cruft, no extra baggage.

+### Extending your hook.io mesh

-## hook.io creates a distributed node.js EventEmitter that works cross-process / cross-platform / cross-browser.
+that works cross-process / cross-platform / cross-browser.
 Think of it like a real-time event bus that works anywhere JavaScript is supported.

 ## You create custom i/o scenarios by picking and choosing from an extensive library of tiny, independent, autonomous "hooks" that seamlessly work together.